-Ethics Alarms has now been active for seven full years, and there have been more than 160,000 comments on the posts here.
-It is time to revise the Comment Policies based on what I have learned, and based on what the blog has become and what I want it to accomplish.
+Ethics Alarms has now been active for about 12 years.
+The current Comment Policies reflect what I have learned, and based on what the blog has become and what I want it to accomplish.

 This site exists to encourage an ongoing, rigorous and engaging inquiry about ethics, from the perspective of events large and small, in the United States and the world.
 Ethics evolves as societal standards and norms evolve.
 We accomplish that evolution, usually in enlightened directions, through advocacy, disagreement and debate, using logic, values, principles, systems and facts.
 The comment section should be a moderated colloquy among intelligent and open-minded readers, and me, as the host and moderator.
 I have learned a great deal from the site’s readers, and hope to continue to do so.

 The blog is run like a seminar or a colloquy, with my role being host, teacher, and advocate.
 I have been a professor, and if you treat me, or blog itself. in a manner that would have prompted me to kick you out of class, you will be treated in the equivalent manner here.

 Ethics Alarms offers the following 20 guidelines and rules to advance this mission:

 1. Before you comment for the first time, check the terms and concepts page if you can.
 It will avoid misunderstanding.

 2. I prefer full names attached to comments..
 If you want to use a screen name, I have to know who you are.
 You can e-mail me your name at firstname.lastname@example.org, and it will not be divulged.
 You must enter an e-mail address, and it must be real.
 If you use a fake e-mail address, your comment will be deleted.
 No comment signed “anonymous” will be posted.
 Ever.
 (Well, hardly ever) If you use a URL as your screen name, I will treat the comment as spam no matter how trenchant your observations are.